 We want you to feel safe.
 If the courses you need to take in autumn have online sections available, you can choose to create an autumn schedule of only online courses.
-If you are not a new student, you can change your schedule in your My Buckeye Link account until the end of the first week of autumn classes.
-New students will need to request an advisor to change their schedules in August after all Orientation programs are finished.
+If you are not a new student, you can change your schedule in your My Buckeye Link account until 8/28/2020.
+New students will need to request an advisor to change their schedules.

-International students who want to maintain their F-1 or J-1 visa status must still have at least 9 in-person credit hours for autumn.
-Please contact the Office of International Affairs with questions.
+International students who have questions about their F-1 or J-1 visa status requirements should contact the Office of International Affairs with questions.

 Should I take autumn semester off?

 We know some of you will consider taking time away from the university.
 In general, we encourage you to consider whether it will be easy for you to return to school after a break.
-Typically, students who take a break from school are the most likely not to return.
+Typically, students who take a break from school are the least likely to return.

 However, sometimes a break is the best decision for you or your family.
-If you decide that a break is right for you, continuing students can drop their autumn courses before early August to avoid being charged fees; new students will need to contact an advisor.
-You should also contact firstname.lastname@example.org if you signed a housing contract and email@example.com if you were issued an iPad.
-International students are strongly encouraged to contact OIA with questions (https://oia.osu.edu/international-students.html)
+If you decide that a break is right for you, continuing students can drop their autumn courses in their My Buckeye Link account; new students will need to contact an advisor.
+You should also contact email@example.com if you signed a housing contract and firstname.lastname@example.org if you were issued an iPad.
+International students should contact OIA with questions (https://oia.osu.edu/international-students.html)